ashwinvis/phd-thesis/chapter_00_4_results.md

 @augier_shallow_2019.
 ](./paper_04_shallow_water/Pyfig/fig6.eps){#fig:shock-sep width=70%}

-Now we turn our attention back to shallow water turbulence.
-Some interesting scaling relations were developed in @AugierMohananLindborg2017 which provide insights into shock dominated turbulence.
+Now we turn our attention to shallow water wave turbulence.
+Some interesting scaling relations were developed in @AugierMohananLindborg2017 providing insights into shock dominated turbulence.
 A Kolmogorov law for isotropic, irrotational shallow water wave turbulence was derived which gives the third-order structure functions,